Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization

 \section{Conclusion and Open Problems}

-We have discussed distributed optimization methods for minimizing the average of the nodes' objectives over graphs.
+We have discussed decentralized optimization methods for minimizing the average of the nodes' objectives over graphs.
 We have considered undirected and directed time varying graphs, and computational models for solving consensus problem in such graphs.
-Then, we have discussed distributed optimization algorithms that combine optimization techniques with distributed averaging algorithms.
-We have also discussed extensions of the consensus-based approaches and other distributed optimization algorithms.
+Then, we have discussed decentralized optimization algorithms that combine optimization techniques with decentralized averaging algorithms.
+We have also discussed extensions of the consensus-based approaches and other decentralized optimization algorithms.

-In terms of algorithm scalability with the number $n$ of nodes, at present, it is an open question whether any improvement on the quadratic convergence time of Proposition~\ref{diff-graphs} is possible without an additional assumption about the knowledge of $n$, which was made in Theorem~\ref{thm:accelerate} to show a linear scaling with $n$.
+In terms of algorithm scalability with the number $n$ of nodes, at present, it is an open question whether any improvement on the quadratic convergence time of Proposition~\ref{diff-graphs} is possible without an additional assumption about the knowledge of $n$ \ao{(recall that the assumption of knowing a reasonable upper bound on $n$ was made in Theorem~\ref{thm:accelerate} to show a linear scaling with $n$ in the convergence time)}.
 Also, it is not known whether a linear convergence-time scaling can be obtained for time-varying graphs.

-Another question for future research is the implementation of distributed algorithms with lower communication requirements.
+Another question for future research is the implementation of decentralized algorithms with lower communication requirements.
 In particular, even broadcast based communications can be expensive, in terms of the power needed to broadcast in some sensor networks.
-A question is how to implement distributed algorithms with fewer communications, and what trade-offs are involved in such implementations.
+A question is how to implement decentralized algorithms with fewer communications, and what trade-offs are involved in such implementations.
 Some initial investigations along these lines were presented in~\cite{Tsianos2012communication} in the context of stochastic optimization, where progressively more time is spent calculating gradients between each round of communication as the number of iterations progresses.
 There remains much further work to be done along these lines.